UA-ComputerNetworks/OrbitsGL/Testing.md

 1. Enable the **Time Warp** feature in the **Time** section of the GUI.
 2. Adjust the **warp size** (in seconds) to control how fast time progresses in the simulation.
-3. Test with both **Enable Clock ON** and **Enable Clock OFF** modes.
+3. Test with both **Start From Present ON** and **Start From Present OFF** modes.

 ### Expected Results:

 - Time wrapping accelerates or decelerates time progression based on the warp size value.
-- Time wrapping works independently of the "Enable Clock" toggle.
+- Time wrapping works independently of the "Start From Present" toggle.

 ---